patbaumgartner/eclipse-integration-tcserver/README.md

 ## Installation (Milestone)

-  You can install the latest milestone build of the vFabric tc Server Integration for Eclipse manually from this udpate site:
+  You can install the latest milestone build of the vFabric tc Server Integration for Eclipse manually from this update site:

   https://dist.springsource.com/milestone/TOOLS/eclipse-integration-tcserver/

 ## Installation (CI builds)

-  If you want to live on the leading egde, you can also install always up-to-date continuous integration buids from this update site:
+  If you want to live on the leading edge, you can also install always up-to-date continuous integration builds from this update site:

   https://dist.springsource.com/snapshot/TOOLS/eclipse-integration-tcserver/nightly